top of page

 - The ear canal is examined using a light source and magnification

-- Specialized sterile instruments (such as Jobson Horne probes, wax hooks, or forceps) are selected based on the wax location and consistency
+- Specialised sterile instruments (such as Jobson Horne probes, wax hooks, or forceps) are selected based on the wax location and consistency

-- The instrument is carefully inserted into the ear canal under direct visualization
+- The instrument is carefully inserted into the ear canal under direct visualisation

 - Wax is gently loosened, broken up, or hooked and removed